fernando-romulo-silva/default-extensions/README.md

 # About

-A project with some tool configurations that I use in my projects.
+A project with some tool configurations that I use in my projects. <br />
 These configurations can be reused in diverse projects.

 # Technologies